cdktf/cdktf-provider-cloudflare/docs/turnstileWidget.csharp.md

 Human readable widget name.

+Not unique.
+Cloudflare suggests that you set this to a meaningful string to make it easier to identify your widget, and where it is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/turnstile_widget#name TurnstileWidget#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/turnstile_widget#name TurnstileWidget#name}

 ---